Monitor17/CTI-EN-1/README.md

 # CTI-EN-1
-This is the link only for the first year :)
+This is only for the first year subjects :)

+# Semester 1